Probabilistic approach to feedback control enhances multi-legged locomotion on rugged landscapes: Abstract

 \section{Abstract}

 Achieving robust legged locomotion on complex terrains poses challenges due to the high uncertainty in robot-environment interactions.
 Recent advances in bipedal and quadrupedal robots demonstrate good mobility on rugged terrains but rely heavily on sensors for stability due to low static stability from a high center of mass and a narrow base of support\cite{ijspeert2023integration}.
 We hypothesize that a multi-legged robotic system can leverage morphological redundancy from additional legs to minimize sensing requirements when traversing challenging terrains.
 Studies suggest \cite{chong2023science,chong2023pnas} that a multi-legged system with sufficient legs can reliably navigate noisy landscapes without sensing and control, albeit at a low speed of up to 0.1 body lengths per cycle (BLC).
-However, the control framework to enhance speed on challenging terrains remains underexplored due to the complex environmental interactions, making it difficult to identify the key parameters to control in these high-degree-of-freedom systems.
-Here, we present a bio-inspired vertical body undulation wave as a novel approach to mitigate environmental disturbances affecting robot speed, supported by experiments and probabilistic models.
-Finally, we introduce a control framework which monitors foot-ground contact patterns on rugose landscapes using binary foot-ground contact sensors to estimate terrain rugosity.
+However, the feedback control framework to enhance speed of multi-legged robots on challenging terrains remains underexplored due to diverse environmental interactions.
+Such complexity makes it difficult to identify the key parameters to control in these high-degree-of-freedom systems.
+Here, in laboratory and field experiments we demonstrate that a vertical body undulation wave helps to mitigate environmental disturbances affecting robot speed; these observations are supported by a probabilistic model.
+Using such insights, we introduce a control framework which monitors foot-ground contact patterns on rugose landscapes using binary foot-ground contact sensors to estimate terrain rugosity.
 The controller adjusts the vertical body wave based on the deviation of the limb's averaged actual-to-ideal foot-ground contact ratio, achieving a significant enhancement of up to 0.235 BLC on rugose laboratory terrain.
-We observed a $\sim$ 50\% increase in speed and a $\sim$ 40\% reduction in speed variance compared to the open-loop controller.
+We observed a 50\% to 60\% increase in speed and a 30\% to 50\% reduction in speed variance compared to the open-loop controller.
 Additionally, the controller operates in complex terrains outside the lab, including pine straw, robot-sized rocks, mud, and leaves.